yebekhe/NETBRIGHT/README.md

 # DPI Tunnel README

-DPI Tunnel is a Python desktop application that helps users bypass internet censorship and surveillance by creating an encrypted tunnel between the user's device and a server and with help of spliting client hello packet.
+DPI Tunnel is a Python application that helps users bypass internet censorship and surveillance by creating an encrypted tunnel between the user's device and a server and with help of spliting client hello packet.

 It uses Cloudflare IP addresses to avoid detection and supports multiple Iranian operators.